jc-prg/mbox/README.md

 - *Main Server* to import and manage content and control playback (Python)
 - *LED Server* to show volume and status via LED (Python)
 - *Button Server* to read commands via push buttons and send to main server (Python)

+## Disclaimer

+I'm just starting to publish my code and to work with GitHub.
+So the projects are not complete at the moment but will grow.